-The NC had reviewed the independence of the Independent Directors who were present on the Board in FY2016 and found them to be independent.
+The NC had reviewed the independence of the Independent Directors who were present on the Board in FY2017 and found them to be independent.
 The Board does not impose any limit on the length of service of independent directors.
 Currently, none of the Independent Director has served on the Board for more than nine years from their respective date of first appointment.

-The NC had reviewed the size of the Board in FY2016 taking into account the nature and scope of the Group's operations.
+The NC has reviewed the size of the Board in FY2017 taking into account the nature and scope of the Group's operations.
 The current Board members comprise competent Directors who are able to address the relevant industry and business needs of the Group.
-The NC was satisfied that the Board in FY2016 comprised Directors who as a group provided core competencies and diversity of skills, experience, gender and knowledge such as accounting or finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge, required for the Board to be effective.
+The NC was satisfied that the Board in FY2017 comprised Directors who as a group provided core competencies and diversity of skills, experience and knowledge such as accounting or finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge, required for the Board to be effective.
+With the addition of one female director on 7 April 2018, the Board has gender diversity as well.

 The Board views that Board renewal is an ongoing process to ensure good governance, and to maintain relevance to the changing needs of the Group and business.
-The Board, in its stewardship role is working on a time bound strategic plan towards coming out of the Financial Entry Watch List.